 What comes next?

-Remember to provide guidance as your family and au pair navigate a world slowly recovering from COVID.
-Au Pair USA is always here to help!
+Remember that Au Pair USA is always here to help!
 In addition to being able to speak to your LC, you can always peruse our blog’s advice!
 Here, for example, are some more tips for safely venturing out post-lockdown!
 And it’s never too early to think about the future.
 Learn more about the possibility of extending with your au pair!